donggo-git/trickfire_webtest/README.md

 ### What if I just want to suggest changes to the text/images on the website?

-> Contact the current maintainers about the changes
-> <br>If you want to do it anonymously, use this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=W9229i_wGkSZoBYqxQYL0l2s9_fTgfJAq7u6aZSNf2pUREZIMk1QRExVWVJMTVFMTFM0R1IxRTJOWC4u)
+> Contact the current maintainers about the changes.
+If you want to do it anonymously, use this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=W9229i_wGkSZoBYqxQYL0l2s9_fTgfJAq7u6aZSNf2pUREZIMk1QRExVWVJMTVFMTFM0R1IxRTJOWC4u)

 ### Who owns/has access to the domain?

 > Currently Michael V, a past member owns it but eventually will migrate to the team.
-Adam C and Vlad K currently have access to the Google Domain
+However, it doesn't look like @uw.edu emails can own google domains, so Adam C and Vlad K currently have access to the Google Domain with their personal emails.

 ### Who pays for the domain?

-> Michael V paid until around April and the team probably will need to pay the $24 per year for both domains
+> Michael V paid until around April and the team probably will need to pay the $24 per year for both domains going forward

 # Current Maintainers